cornishcoder1/pp5-frontend-the-winding-path/README.md

 - Add modals for further user feedback.
 - Expand on the data fields available, so that walk posts can be more detailed (eg. implement Google Maps or What3Word functionality to give more precise location information).
 - Expand category choices for Gallery posts.
+- Link Gallery posts to Profiles (the same way a user's Walk posts are visible on their profile page).
 - Allow walk tracking functionality (similar to sites like <a href="https://www.komoot.com/" target="_blank" rel="noopener" aria-label="link to Kamoot">Kamoot</a>).

 ***